Sending Guaranteed Messages

 A group of Direct or Guaranteed messages can be sent through a single API call.
 This allows messages to be sent in a batch or a vector.
 The messages to be sent are specified as an array; up to fifty messages can be sent through the call.

-When batch-sending messages through a send-multiple API call, the same Delivery mode (for example, Direct or Persistent) should be set for all of the messages (refer to Delivery Mode).
+When batch-sending messages through a send-multiple API call, the same Delivery mode (for example, Direct or persistent) should be set for all of the messages (refer to Delivery Mode).

 JCSMP